kgrigor1966/ddal/UC1/README.md

-# Use Case x: Subject
+# Use Case 1: Subject

 This folder contains datasets and models subfolders.
 Which respectively contain datasets relating to the use-case, as found in the data-extraction task for ICAERUS WP1/T.2.
 The data-extraction task identified the following papers and respective models and datasets: